FindMySchool LogoFindMySchool

 Aptitude testing pressure.
 The music, dance, and technology aptitude tests create an application experience that differs from standard comprehensive admissions.
 Children may face audition stress at age 10 or 11.
 Families uncomfortable with this process may prefer schools with simpler geographical admissions.

 Gap between GCSE and A-level rankings.
-While GCSE results place the school in the top 15% in England, A-level results sit in the middle third.
+While GCSE results place the school in the top 25% in England, A-level results sit around the upper-middle of the national distribution.
 Families seeking consistent elite academic performance through to 18 should examine this data carefully.

 Size and scale.
 With nearly 1,700 students, this is a large school.
 Some students thrive in larger environments with more opportunities and anonymity.
 Others prefer smaller, more intimate settings.
 The house system mitigates this to some extent.

-Mill Hill County High School delivers something genuinely unusual: comprehensive school results that compete with selective schools, combined with an extracurricular programme, particularly in music, that rivals independent provision.
+Mill Hill County High School delivers something genuinely unusual: strong comprehensive school results, combined with an extracurricular programme, particularly in music, that rivals independent provision.
 The Royal Philharmonic partnership represents a level of professional musical collaboration that money cannot buy.

 The school suits academically motivated students from the diverse communities of north London who will engage with opportunities beyond the classroom.
 Musically talented children who secure aptitude places gain access to exceptional provision.
 Families seeking strong GCSE outcomes within the state sector will find results that justify the competitive entry process.